-Point features such as administrative area seed points and line features such as roads, railways, and developed land use areas are arranged into recognisable categories.
-A full listing of individual features is given in chapter 6.
+Point features, such as administrative area seed points, and line features, such as roads, railways, and developed land use areas, are arranged into recognisable categories.
+A full listing of individual features is given in chapter 3 of the technical specification.